Blast from the Past (film): Critical reception

 The film received mixed reviews from critics.
-On review aggregator website Rotten Tomatoes, 58% of 81 critics gave the film a positive review, with an average rating of 6.1/10.
-The website's critics' consensus reads, "Cute idea, but not consistently funny".
-On Metacritic, the film holds a score of 48 out of 100 based on 19 critics, indicating "mixed or average" reviews.
+On the review aggregator website Rotten Tomatoes, 59% of 80 critics gave the film a positive review, with an average rating of 6.1/10.
+The website's critics' consensus reads, "Cute idea, but not consistently funny."
+On Metacritic, the film holds a score of 50 out of 100 based on 19 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film three out of four stars, saying, "the movie is funny and entertaining in all the usual ways, yes, but I was grateful that it tried for more: that it was actually about something, that it had an original premise, that it used satire and irony and had sly undercurrents."
-Nell Minow of Common Sense Media gave this a film a rate three stars out of five, saying that "leisurely comedy has no surprises or special insights, but it does have attractive performers."
-Janet Maslin of The New York Times writing that "while this comedy strives for teenage appeal above ground, it's mostly the fallout shelter notion that makes for the laughs."
+Nell Minow of Common Sense Media gave the film a rating of three stars out of five, stating that the "leisurely comedy has no surprises or special insights, but it does have attractive performers."

+Janet Maslin of The New York Times wrote that "while this comedy strives for teenage appeal above ground, it's mostly the fallout shelter notion that makes for the laughs."
 She also noted that the movie "inevitably gives Adam an Eve."

-GamesRadar+'s Yael Shuv rated the film two stars out of five, stating that "it's quite fun to watch [...]."
-She criticized the screenplay for "lacks a driving force beyond showing Adam different facets of modern and oh-so-fashionable LA" and the movie "scattered with tired clichés."
-She also criticized the actors Dave Foley and Alicia Silverstone, calling him "a flat performance that does nothing to liven the weak lines he's been handed" and calls her "still a one-film wonder, utterly clueless on how to play an adult woman."
-She also describes the movie "Big meets The Brady Bunch meets Back to the Future (reversed)."
-David Eimer of Empire gave the film a rating of also three stars out of five, saying "a quirky comedy that tugs at the heart and wrings some decent laughs out of its well-worn fish-out-of-water premise."
+GamesRadar+s Yael Shuv rated the film two stars out of five, stating that "it's quite fun to watch [...]."
+She noted that the screenplay "lacks a driving force beyond showing Adam different facets of modern and oh-so-fashionable LA," and that the movie is "scattered with tired clichés."
+Shuv criticized the lead performances, calling Dave Foley's work "a flat performance that does nothing to liven the weak lines he's been handed" and describing Alicia Silverstone as "still a one-film wonder, utterly clueless on how to play an adult woman."
+She concluded by characterizing the movie as "Big meets The Brady Bunch meets Back to the Future (reversed)."

+David Eimer of Empire also gave the film three stars out of five, calling it "a quirky comedy that tugs at the heart and wrings some decent laughs out of its well-worn fish-out-of-water premise."

-DVD Talks Aaron Beierle reviewed the film on the DVD release, calling it "absolutely frustrating, mainly because although it brings an interesting plot to the table, it has absolutely nothing new or fresh to say."
-He thought that "had [the writers] added some ideas to the story rather than trying to string it along from joke to joke, it might have worked."
+DVD Talks Aaron Beierle reviewed the film's DVD release, calling it "absolutely frustrating, mainly because although it brings an interesting plot to the table, it has absolutely nothing new or fresh to say."
+He argued that "had [the writers] added some ideas to the story rather than trying to string it along from joke to joke, it might have worked."

 Box office

-Blast from the Past opened in North American theaters on February 12, 1999, and took in $7,771,066, earning it fifth place at the box office for the weekend.
-It ultimately made a profit, grossing $40.3 million worldwide against its $35 million budget, despite only grossing $26.5 million within the United States.
+Blast from the Past opened in North American theaters on February 12, 1999, and earned $7,771,066, ranking fifth place at the box office for its opening weekend.
+It ultimately grossed $40.3 million worldwide against its $35 million budget, failing to break even after accounting for theatre splits and marketing costs, despite pulling in $26.5 million domestically.